DjoserGenomics/djosergenomics.github.io/_posts/2025-11-11-Armored-Phage-A-Thermostable-MS2-Phage-Proposal.md

    - Identify key structural features and regions that contribute to thermal stability.
    - Map out potential weakness sites that a mutation or an edit could enhance its thermal stability.

-2. Use **AlphaFold** to Predict the structure of a single Capsid Protein Monomer:
+2. Use **AlphaFold** to Identify targets in the structure of a single Capsid Protein Monomer:

    - The Target is to identify flexible regions or loops that are prone to thermal denaturation.
    - Usually these regions can be highlighted by low confidence scores in AlphaFold predictions.